kmac303/farewell-not/README.md

 ## Usage

-Begin by creating a User account

-Navigate through the application by viewing different restaurants in the database or search by restaurant info, and view their respective reviews by clicking on an individual restaurant.
-At the top of each individual restaurant page is an aggregate review, factoring in all reviews for that restaurant and assigning it an average star rating.
+Begin by creating a User account through the Signup link.
+Once all your information is entered, you can create Messages to send to your loved ones.
+You can create multiple messages, with multiple recipients for each.

 ## Contributing

-Signup for an account or Login to be able to contribute to the application.
-If you'd like to leave a review or add a restaurant, you can add your own by clicking on "Leave a Review" or "Add New Restaurant".
-If you want to edit or delete a review you left, you can do so by clicking the "Edit Your Review" or "Delete Your Review" buttons underneath that individual review.
+Signup for an account or Login to be able to contribute to this application.

 ## License

-Created by Kevin McIntosh for the Flatiron School Software Engineer Flex Program Phase 4 Project.
+Created by Kevin McIntosh for the Flatiron School Software Engineer Flex Program Phase 5 Project.

 ## Creation